drewcsillag/sqlite_api/README.md

 **N.B.** it does mess with `.mode` settings so after an api call, you'll need to reset it if you vary from `list`.
-Alternatively, you can just hack `api.sql` to call `.mode` with your desired mode.
+Alternatively, you can just hack `api.sql` to call `.mode` with your desired mode after it does what it does.
 I may decide to go crazy and figure a way to have it remember.

-Also, it will drop files named `docall`_maybesomthinghere_`.out`.
+Also, it will drop files named `docall`_maybesomthinghere_`.out` in the current directory.

-If there is more than one row in `api._call` when `.read api.sql` is called, you will have a sad.

 ## Load a file into a table where each row is a line